AdobeDocs/experience-manager-65.en/help/sites-administering/enable-classic-ui-admin.md

 In this example, we are re-enabling the Classic UI for the Sites console.

-1. Using CRXDE Lite, find the node corresponding the the admin console for which you want to re-enable Classic UI.
+1. Using CRXDE Lite, find the node correspondingtheadmin console for which you want to re-enable Classic UI.
 They are found under:

    `/libs/cq/core/content/nav`